 If a police officer comes to your residence and wants to question you, you don't have to let the officer in or answer any questions.
 You don't have to consent to any searches unless the officer has a search warrant or can justify the search on an emergency basis, as explained below.

 Emergencies.
-Officers can enter residences without a warrant in certain emergencies, for example, if the officer is in "hot pursuit" of a suspect who runs into the residence, or if a police hears shouts and screams for help, or if the police officer is responding to a complaint and sees evidence of criminal activity.
-This right is granted because the police officer has an obligation to protect the public and to preserve evidence.
+Officers can enter residences without a warrant in certain emergencies.
+For example, if the officer is in "hot pursuit" of a suspected felon who runs into the residence, an officer hears shouts for help, or a police officer is responding to a complaint and sees evidence of criminal activity.
+This right is granted because the police officer has an obligation to protect the public and preserve evidence.